How to request and receive creative e-book designs.

 To help you design noteworthy e-book concepts, there are a number of different elements that need to be addressed.
 Content and design go hand in hand, avoid focusing on one over the other.
 A poorly written content piece that’s beautifully designed might be a failure, same as an engaging, smart e-book that is awfully designed.
 Both can push your readers away.

-Before we start designing, we need to establish the ground rules for the brand style.
-This includes elements like your fonts, header size, main body text size, colours, company or partner logos, icons and photography / imagery.
+Before we start designing, we need to establish ground rules for the brand style.
+This includes elements like your fonts, header size, main body text size, colors, company or partner logos, icons, and photography/imagery.

 1. Project name